speric/speric.github.com/_posts/2012-05-30-how-to-do-a-startup-on-the-side-and-not-lose-your-family.markdown

 <p>I also have to turn down some legitimate provision opportunities as well because of the harm they'd do to my relationships.
 A full-time job and part-time startup take up a lot of energy, and adding something like a short-term consulting project to the mix, even though it may pay well, is something I can't do.
 In the last year I've turned down 3 such opportunities.</p>

 <p>Likewise, there are some jobs I wouldn't take because of the impact it'd have on my family life.
-Things like consistently long hours are deal breaker for me.
+Things like consistently long hours (in a day job) are a deal breaker for me.
 That might disqualify me for a job at many web startups, and that's OK with me.
 Marco Arment recently had a great post titled <a href="http://www.marco.org/2012/05/24/old-farts">Old Farts Know How To Code</a> that sums up my feelings on the matter.</p>

 <h3>Practical Tips</h3>
 <ul>